svmiller/ir3-2/scripts/lab2.md

 layout: lab
 permalink: /lab-scripts/lab-2/
 active: lab-scripts
-abstract: "This is a lab script for [EH6105](http://eh6105.svmiller.com), a graduate-level quantitative methods class that I teach at Stockholm University.
-It will not be the most sophisticated R-related write-up of mine---check [my blog](http://svmiller.com/blog) for those---but it should be useful for discussion around the associated R script for the week's 'lab' session."
+abstract: "This lab script eases students into the use of `{ggplot2}` for the visualization of data.
+Along the way, it also introduces students to how to create data for sake of illustration and how to get the most information out of graphs you can create.
+In the latter case, it means being aware of `{ggplot2}`'s otherwise sensible defaults and using information the researcher has about the phenomena being measured to improve a graph's legibility and clarity."
 output:
    md_document:
      variant: gfm